publishpress/PublishPress-Planner/readme.txt

 * Fixed some queries executed when they were not useful.
 The queries are related to the options for icon and color of custom statuses;
 * Fixed license key activation and upgrade form when installed alongside UpStream;
 * Fixed icon of Multiple Authors add-on in the add-ons page;
+* Fixed wrong URL for assets on Windows machines;

 = [1.16.2] - 2018-08-28 =